This post is for you if you feel that brief wave of anxiety when you have an outstanding task to complete.

 There’s only one of me and too many demands in my day.

-- Doing the things for the accountant
+- Starting work for the accountant

 - Completing forms

 In a perfect world, I would have time to recharge my batteries and get my ‘me time’ in, but sometimes life is just not like that.

 I am being realistic about this.
 I could say make sure you have an ‘x’ amount of time in your day set aside for whatever recharges your batteries, but sometimes life takes over, and this is not possible until you feel the strain.

 Then, if you are like me, you do not rectify this, as once you feel the strain, you do not have enough resources left to devise a plan.
 You, as a limited resource, have run out of steam!

 Just noticed there now.
 The dishwasher beeped, and I got up to turn it off.
 When I came back, my instinct was to scroll on Facebook.
 Watch out for those habitual responses.
 They are time wasters – distractions that may not be working for you.

 Then the post came a few minutes later, and I got up to get it.
 (I’m working at home.)
 On the way back from collecting the post, I noticed some ‘stuff’ on the table that needed sorting, and I just caught my urge to sort the ‘stuff’, but left it and returned to what I was trying to do, which is write this article.

 That might seem like a mad ramble but is an important point, as if you are like me, it can feel like you have a grasshopper mind, where you switch from one thing to the other when sometimes it is more helpful to complete one thing at a time.